Carnival Glass Antiques: Value of These Gorgeous Pieces

 Example Values for Carnival Glass

-Collectors Weekly reports this affordable glass was given away as prizes by carnival vendors, hence the name.
-Today, however, collectors will pay top dollar for prime examples while still assigning value to more common pieces, too:
+When you know that carnival glass was given away as prizes by carnival vendors (hence the name), it's easy to imagine that it might not be all that valuable.
+Turns out, that's not the case at all.
+Today, collectors will pay top dollar for prime examples while still assigning value to more common pieces, too.

 Factors Affecting Antique Carnival Glass Value